 - EASY SHRIMP STIR FRY WITH PAD THAI SAUCE

 - BEEF AND BROCCOLI RABE STIR FRY

 - Wok or large frying pan

-- 1 tbsp tamarind paste or 2 tbsp fresh lime juice.
+- 1 tablespoon tamarind paste or 2 tablespoon fresh lime juice.

 - ¼ cup water